simoneb/messa/README.md

 messa - mongoose express scaffold with angular.js
 ====

 messa is an ExpressJS app to scaffold a CRUD UI for your mongoose models built with angular.js

+## Demo

+You can see a live demo [here](https://messa-demo.herokuapp.com/)

 ## Installation